 - Stuff the cavity of the chicken with ginger slices and scallions.
 Place the whole chicken (breast side up) in a large stockpot.
 Add the salt and water.

-- Bring the mixture to a boil over high heat then reduce the heat to low.
+- Bring the mixture to a boil over high heat then quickly reduce the heat to low.
 Simmer, uncovered, for 45 minutes or until the chicken is fully cooked.
 Skim off the scum from the surface of the broth.

 - Once the chicken is cooked, transfer it to an ice bath.
 Let it sit for 5 minutes.
 Transfer the chicken to a platter, pat it dry with paper towels and rub with sesame oil.
 Set aside.